AntonioParroni/DevOps_online_Kiev_2021Q2/m2/task2.2/readme.md

   ![alt text](images/bucketsite.png)

   P.S.
-The content of my S3 bucket is still in progress..
+The content of my S3 bucket is still in progress...